Esukhia/teachingtibetan.com/docs/reception/reading_correspondence.md

 <!-- div:right-panel -->

->Can follow films employing a considerable degree of slang and idiomatic usage.
+>Can understand any correspondence given the occasional use of a dictionary.
-Can understand in detail the arguments presented in demanding television broadcasts such as current affairs programmes, interviews, discussion programmes and chat shows.
+Can understand implicit as well as explicit attitudes, emotions and opinions expressed in e-mails, discussion forums, vlogs/blogs, etc., provided there are opportunities for rereading and they have access to reference tools.
-Can understand nuances and implied meaning in most films, plays and TV programmes, provided these are delivered in standard language or a familiar variety.
+Can understand slang, idiomatic expressions and jokes in private correspondence.